Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 ![Learning what and where to draw figure]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/Reed_figure.jpg){: .center-image }

-* __StackGAN__ [[article]][StackGAN_art] [[code]][StackGAN_code]: this is a similar paper to the previous one.
+* <a name="StackGANs"></a>__StackGAN__ [[article]][StackGAN_art] [[code]][StackGAN_code]: this is a similar paper to the previous one.
 In this case, they focus on improving the quality of the image by using 2 GANs at the same time: Stage-I and Stage-II.
 Stage-I is used to get a low-resolution image containing the "general" idea of the image.
 Stage-II refines Stage-I's images with more details and higher resolution.
 This paper has, to my knowledge, one of the bests models when it comes to generating high-quality images.
 See it by yourself:

 ![Samples from StackGAN]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/StackGAN_samples.jpg){: :height="auto" width="490px" .center-image }